 Executive Director Yant commended the entire team for putting this solution together because it was a big challenge and took great effort.
 The team had a lot of support from the Department of Technology.
 The Director of Technology, Linda Gerull said she was very impressed with how this all came together in a rather short period and provided a service that was quite remarkable.
-Executive Director Yant said there were many unintended benefits from that relationship and I think Olga and her team have an understanding that they have to be able to flex and triage to get members to the right place at the right time.
+Executive Director Yant said there were many unintended benefits from that relationship and the Member's Services team has a new understanding that they have to be able to flex and triage to get members to the right place at the right time.
 That way of thinking and doing business is now embedded in the Member Services process in a new way.
 Executive Director Yant believed it was a fabulous relationship regardless of it not being perfect.
 Executive Director Yant commended the team for being able to pull this off in a very effective way-the effort that went into launching a supporting call center, the ongoing learning, and putting into place new procedures were just remarkable.

 President Scott noted the lower number of vaccines administered may have been due to more vaccines available in different venues.
 He said health plan providers or employer-based sites were the primary source of vaccinations a few years ago, and now members can go to any drugstore or supermarket.
 Carrie Beshears said easy access is a good thing.
 Commissioner Follansbee added there is a lot of public service messaging around flu season and adding RSV and COVID frankly it's sometimes confusing to the public because you can only offer flu when people are somehow tuned into RSV because there's now a vaccine available for certain subgroups, adults for RSV and the pediatric vaccine was in short supply.
 This is very confusing to people.
-Commissioner Follansbee said some of the low participation may just be not only vaccine fatigue but also information overload.
+Commissioner Follansbee said member's may have had information overload in addition to vaccine fatigue.

-Commissioner Zvanski said community groups in San Francisco, down the Peninsula, and East Bay are also active in flu or COVID clinics and wondered if HSS partnered or was involved with any of the community groups.
-Carrie Beshears said HSS does not do any direct partnerships with the community locations.
-HSS does provide information through our materials and online for where someone can go get vaccinated outside of our worksite flu clinics.
-Commissioner Zvanski said all sites require members to self-report to their health plan.
+Commissioner Zvanski said community groups in San Francisco, down the Peninsula, and East Bay also offered flu or COVID clinics and wondered if HSS partnered or was involved with any of the community groups.
+Carrie Beshears said HSS did not do any direct partnerships with the community locations.
+HSS provided information at the clinics and online for where members could get vaccinated outside of the worksite flu clinics.
+Commissioner Zvanski asked if all sites required members to self-report to their health plan.
 Carrie Beshears said that is correct.